AmingAndrei/violence.website/content/species/devils/steel_sharks.md

 Steel Sharks operate in two distinct forms:

 - Default State: Inactive or resting form, resembling a mechanical weapon.
 Designs vary but are typically complex and symbolic of heavy machinery.
 In this state, they remain conscious and alert, even when un-fuelled, though catatonic.
 Despite functional weakness to water (due to mechanical analogues), they cannot be killed unless the engine core is fully destroyed.
 - Humanoid State: Triggered upon consumption of blood, Steel Sharks undergo extensive reconfiguration, assuming fully humanoid shapes.
 These forms retain human-like anatomical structure, including limbs, facial features, hair, and musculature, while maintaining their alloy-based composition.
-This form is sustained only while blood is available, or, notably, when in BLACKSPACE, requiring no fuel to sustain a humanoid form but it still being necessary for other functions.
+This form is sustained only while blood is available, or, notably, when in the OTHERWHERE, requiring no fuel to sustain a humanoid form but it still being necessary for other functions.
 Upon depletion of blood, Steel Sharks revert to their default state.

 Cognition